Population Health and Practice Development Fellowship

 • The candidate should be highly communicative, creates clear expectations, and follows through on execution of those expectations.

-• Flexible, willing to accept change, and works under a growth mindset.
+• Flexible, willing to accept change

 • Effective time management and dependable.